k3s-io/k3s-ansible/README.md

 ### Rolling the nodes one at a time

-The server and agent roles restart their k3s service on every run, not only when something changed.
-On a cluster with three or more servers that means three restarts, and by default Ansible runs the play against every server at once.
-Three etcd members restarting together lose the quorum and the API server with it.
+The server and agent roles restart their k3s service on every run, not only when something changed, and by default Ansible runs each play against every host in the group at once.
+On a cluster with three or more servers that restarts every etcd member together, which loses the quorum and the API server with it.

 `k3s_server_serial` sets the `serial` of the server play and `k3s_agent_serial` sets it for the agent play.
-A multi-server cluster sets the server one to 1, which runs the whole server role against one node before starting the next, so the surviving members keep the quorum while a member restarts:
+Setting the server one to `1` runs the whole server role against one node before the next node starts, and setting the agent one to `1` does the same for the agents, which keeps the workload on the other nodes while one kubelet is down.

 ```bash
 ansible-playbook playbooks/site.yml -i inventory.yml -e k3s_server_serial=1
 ```

-Setting `k3s_agent_serial` to 1 does the same for the agents, which keeps the workload on the other nodes while one kubelet is down.

-Both default to `100%`, which is the whole group in one batch, so a run that does not set them behaves as before. `serial` is a play keyword that Ansible templates before it binds any host, so inventory group vars do not reach it: pass the value with `--extra-vars`, or in the `vars` of an `ansible.builtin.import_playbook` that imports this playbook.
+Both default to `100%`, which is the whole group in one batch, so a run that sets neither behaves as it did before. `serial` is a play keyword, and Ansible templates a play keyword before it binds any host, so an inventory variable does not reach it: an inventory `k3s_server_serial` is ignored and the play falls back to `100%`.
+Pass the value with `--extra-vars`, or in the `vars` of the `import_playbook` that imports this playbook.

 ```yaml
 - name: Import kube cluster playbook